efabless/openlane2/docs/source/usage/caravel/index.md

 [this section again in the newcomers' guide](../../getting_started/newcomers/index.md#antenna-check).
 ```

-Inside the step directory of {step}`OpenROAD.CheckAntennas` there is a reports
+Inside the step directory of {step}`OpenROAD.CheckAntennas`, there is a `reports`
-directory which contains two files; one of which has the full antenna check
+directory that contains two files; the full antenna check report from
-report from OpenROAD and another with a summary table of antenna violations:
+`OpenROAD` and a summary table of antenna violations:

 ```
 ┏━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━┳━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━┳━━━━━━━┓